JiFish/discord-ai-storyteller/readme.md

 - `!instructions`

   Send the contents of `instructions.md` to the public channel.
 You probably want to customise this file first.
+See the `files.instructions` configuration setting.

 - `!newgame`